surabhimisra/surabhimisra.github.io/writing.md

 # Writing

-This page collects my articles, guides, and posts related to ASIC design, hardware security, and early career engineering.
+A collection of my articles and notes on ASIC design, hardware security, and early-career engineering.

 ---

 ## Latest Posts

 <ul>
-{% for post in site.posts limit:2 %}
+{% for post in site.posts limit:3 %}
   <li>
     <a href="{{ post.url | relative_url }}">{{ post.title }}</a>
     <span style="font-size: 0.85rem; color: #666;">